abducodez/mcp-server-demo/README.md

 ## Overview

-This project showcases a simple MCP server implementation that allows AI models to:
+This project showcases a modular MCP server implementation that allows AI models to:
 - Execute tools (calculate user statistics and update user status)
 - Access resources (user data and system information)
 - Use predefined prompts for common interactions